richardbatty/good-technology-project/_posts/2016-05-21-interview-with-hystra.md

 *Lucie Klarsfeld is a Senior Project Manager at Hystra, a strategy consultancy focussed on social enterprises targeting the Base of the Pyramid.
-We talked to her to learn more about the social enterprise sector as a whole, and pariticularly the role of technology.*
+We talked to her to learn more about the social enterprise sector as a whole, and particularly the role of technology.*

 **Could you give us a brief overview of what Hystra does?**